shawnweisfeld/RockPaperScissorsBoom/challenges/BuildCICDPipelineWithAzureDevOps.md

 ## Prerequisities

-1. [Challenge 4 - Run the app on Azure](./RunOnAzure.md) should be done successfuly.
+1. [Challenge 4 - Run the app on Azure](./RunOnAzure.md) should be done successfully.

 ## Introduction

-In the previous we manually deployed the app on Azure.
+In the previous challenge we manually deployed the app on Azure.
 Now with this challenge you will be able to build an entire CI/CD pipeline with Azure DevOps.

 ## Challenges